Still Life Shadow Box

 Holbein Studio Brush Washer

 For big days in the studio!, I’ve had my green one for over 30 years.
-I’m uncertain what’s actually available at the moment, but even the large stainless steel one pictured will be good.
+This one is difficult to get at the moment.
+15cm diameter x 15cm depth.

-You’ll find my extensive advice on brushes in my materials guide, but the following is a collection of some specific ones I’m often mentioning.
+You’ll find my extensive advice on brushes in my materials guide, but the following is a collection of some specific ones I’m often mentioning, and some that you’ve introduced me to!

 NEEF 95 Stiff Synthetic - Filbert

-I’m often recommending this brush which gives great control to Acrylic painters for exacting things like flesh and still life objects, but can also be wonderfully expansive in the larger sizes.
+Probably the brush I recommend the most! - which gives great control to Acrylic painters for exacting things like flesh and still life objects, but can also be wonderfully expansive in the larger sizes.
 Also great for oils.

 It will give you control over flat and blended surfaces without leaving chisel shapes everywhere, like Flats can do, and they can be turned on their sides for nice sharp and long marks.
 Can be pretty much a universal brush.